-Using unprofessional fonts such as Comic Sans or Wingdings on your resume is never a good idea.
+Using unprofessional fonts such as Comic Sans or Courier on your resume is never a good idea.
 While it might make your resume stand out, it will make you seem childish and unprofessional.
 The recruiters will be less likely to consider a resume written in such fonts.
 Your chances of landing a job will thus decrease.

 Your choice of the best font for your resume plays a crucial role.
 You should aim for a professional, distinctive, and elegant look.
 Consider this when deciding on the font for your resume.
 The look of your resume may make the difference between an interview and rejection.